Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 This section guides you through testing the RPCs you added in the earlier section.

-1. Select **File** > **Build And Run**.
+1. Select **File** > **Build Setting...**.
-2. Stop the player.
+2. In the **Build Setting** window, configure your build settings as needed.
+3. Click **Build** and choose a location to save your first build.
+4. After the first build is done, return to the **Build Setting** window.
+5. Click **Build** again and choose a different location to save your second build.
+    * Alternatively, you can run the builds by:
-3. Launch the client and server together in a terminal, as shown in [Testing the command line helper](command-line-helper.md).
+      - launching the client and server together in a terminal, as shown in [Testing the command line helper](command-line-helper.md).
-    * Alternatively, you can use Multiplayer Play Mode package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
+      - using Multiplayer Play Mode package, which lets you run multiple instances of the Unity Editor to test multiplayer functionality.
 Refer to [Multiplayer Play Mode](https://docs-multiplayer.unity3d.com/tools/current/mppm) to learn more.

 After the client and server spawn, a log displays in the **Console** of the client and server sending RPC messages to each other.